-Use automated actions to send email templates based on specific actions that users take in Workable.
+Use automated actions to trigger emails or text messages based on specific actions that users take in Workable.

-- Create an email template that you want to have sent out automatically
+- Create a communication template that you want to have sent out automatically

 - Go to Settings > Automated Actions

 - Set the triggers and timing for the automation

 While Admin users design and enable specific automations, any user who takes a given action can trigger the automation.
 See a full breakdown of user permissions for automated actions.